goerz/git-graph/README.markdown

 The git-graph.py script shows an ascii-art graph of all git commits in the repository.
 If the output is not redirected, it is shown in a pager.
-The command is more or less  a wrapper around 'git log --graph', but with better formatting of the refs and the option to show svn commit numbers, which is useful for planning a svn merge.
+The command is more or less  a wrapper around `git log --graph`, but with better formatting of the refs and the option to show svn commit numbers, which is useful for planning a svn merge.